A Distributional Approach to Controlled Text Generation: Extra Details on Pointwise Experiments

 We implement \GDC and all baselines using the PyTorch framework \citep{pytorch}.
 For all experiments we start from a pretrained GPT-2 small (117M parameters) obtained from the Hugging-Face library~\citep{huggingface} and fine-tune for 3K gradient-update steps.
-Each training required 2 Nvidia V100 GPUs, the longest model took $\sim72$ hours to train. \\ A list of the hyperparameters used for \GDC and baselines is given in table ~\ref{table:hyperparams}. $K$ refers to the number of gradient steps per iteration in Algorithm ~\ref{al:KL-adaptive-DPG}, $\mu_{tolerance}$ to the minimum tolerated error $||\tbmu - \hat{\bmu}(\blambda)||_2^2$ while optimizing $\blambda$, and $\blambda_{learning}$ is the SGD step size for updating $\blambda$. \\ During training of the policy $\pit$, we perform periodic evaluation as follows: every 10 minibatch gradient updates, we sample $2048$ sequences of $40$ tokens long, using \textit{nucleus sampling} with $top_p = 0.9$~\citep{degeneration_HoltzmanBDFC20} and estimate diversity metrics on these samples.
-On the other hand, for accurate estimations of $\KL$ based metrics we perform pure sampling on another set of $2048$ sequences of $40$ tokens long.
+Each training required 2 Nvidia V100 GPUs, the longest model took $\sim72$ hours to train. \\ A list of the hyperparameters used for \GDC and baselines is given in table ~\ref{table:hyperparams}. $K$ refers to the number of gradient steps per iteration in Algorithm ~\ref{al:KL-adaptive-DPG}.